UP TO 60% OFF BLACK FRIDAY SALE!

 How to Install Bathroom Underfloor Heating

-Read our expert step-by-step guide on how to install bathroom underfloor heating - the perfect installation for frosty, unwelcoming mornings!
+Read our expert step-by-step guide on how to install bathroom underfloor heating; the perfect installation for frosty, unwelcoming mornings!

 The thought of leaving your toasty warm bed on a frosty morning is made so much easier with the knowledge that your bathroom floor is at the perfect temperature thanks to underfloor heating.
 It's a great feeling and these days, more and more people are saving money by installing this underfloor technology themselves.

-What Are the Advantages of Underfloor Heating?
+The Advantages of Underfloor Heating?

 Choosing underfloor bathroom heating as a way of heating your bathroom is a clever choice.
 You will see a reduction in the amount of energy you use to heat your bathroom and once it's down there little to no maintenance is required.
 Another standout feature of underfloor heating is that it will open up the space in your bathroom because now there is no need to install a radiator on the wall.
 This is fantastic for small bathrooms where space can be at a premium.

-● Reduced energy costs
+Reduced energy costs

 Installing underfloor heating can really help to bring down energy costs in your home.
-This is because underfloor heating uses 15% - 40% less energy than standard radiators, which means you and your wallet will soon be feeling the benefit of an underfloor heating system.
+This is because underfloor heating uses 15% to 40% less energy than standard radiators, which means you and your wallet will soon be feeling the benefit of an underfloor heating system.

-● More available space in your bathroom because there is no need for a radiator
+More available space in your bathroom

 By installing underfloor heating, you will be saving space in your bathroom by eliminating the need for a radiator.
 This will make your bathroom look and feel much more spacious and open.

-● Even heat distribution
+Even heat distribution

 Unlike a radiator which will heat the room one area at a time, underfloor heating provides even heat distribution, which means the room will gradually heat up as a whole.

-● Minimal maintenance required
+Minimal maintenance required

 Another advantage of having an underfloor heating system is that they require minimal maintenance.
 Which means you can almost set it and forget it!

-● Easy to install
+Easy to install

 Although the installation process can be time consuming, it is very easy to carry out.
 Which means almost anyone can install underfloor heating themselves, if they feel comfortable enough to do so.

-● Luxury feature that increases the value of your home
+Luxury feature that increases the value of your home

 Underfloor heating is a great way to make your home feel more luxurious and spa-like.
 By installing underfloor heating in your home, you will not only feel the benefits on a day to day basis, this heating solution will also add value to your home.